Telstra outages and service status in Balliang East, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Balliang East, State of Victoria
+Telstra Issues Reports Near Balliang East, Victoria

 Latest outage, problems and issue reports in Balliang East and nearby locations: